2023 Melbourne Hackathon

 In-person

-Location: Room 158, Chemistry Building West Wing (Building 153), The University of Melbourne, Parkville VIC 3052
+Room 158, Chemistry Building West Wing

 Virtual Participation

-Stay in touch: Join us on Discord in the #2023-melbourne-hackathon channel.
+Join us on Discord in the #2023-melbourne-hackathon channel.
 We'll stream talks and facilitate virtual group forming.

 Requirements